Table of Contents

 Taking a walk counts as a short workout break from office tasks.
 When walking, you may use a workout accessory such as a pedometer to count or track your steps.
 There are also fitness watches that not only count your steps but also track your heart rate, calories, and the like.

-If taking a walk isn’t available to you, fitness equipment such as the under-desk elliptical can help you with your step count.
+If taking a walk isn’t available to you, fitness equipment such under desk bikes can help you with your step count.
 Most under-desk elliptical workout machines have basic features that allow you to track your progress.

 Which One is More Convenient?